Grandma Core Without the Trad Wife Vibes: Celebrating Empowered Homemaking

 Grandmacore without the trad wife vibes

-In recent years, the grandma core aesthetic has taken the internet by storm.
+In recent years, the grandma-core aesthetic has taken the internet by storm.
 With its embrace of cozy knits, vintage florals, and a slower pace of life, it offers a charming antidote to the fast-paced, tech-saturated world many of us navigate daily.
 However, for some, this aesthetic may feel at odds with modern values of independence and empowerment.
 Can you enjoy the soft, nostalgic vibes of grandma core without falling into the trap of outdated gender roles or trad wife ideals?

 Absolutely.